RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 She didn't know it was something she was allowed to want.

-Since both the other ladies were asleep she couldn't exactly ask them either.
+Since both the other ladies were asleep she couldn't exactly ask them about it either.

 Was she selfish?
 Was enjoying this touch wrong?
 Would they hate her for taking pleasure from them being this close.

 Brun's hand slid up from her hips, over her belly and up near her chest.

 She let out another pained noise.
 She wanted more.

 Brun held her close again, this time pulling her torso towards Brun's.
 She could feel the same softness her right arm could on her back now.
 She could feel Brun's breath on her neck.